rcskin/rcskin/README.md

-## Hi there 👋 Welcome to my GitHub profile!

 ### About Me
-I'm **Rachel Skinner**, a dynamic and versatile **Full-Stack Developer** from the UK 🌍.
-I specialize in the **MERN stack** and have a passion for innovation and solving real-world problems.
+I am a fullstack developer using React, MongoDB, Node and Express.
+I have professional experience using Next and Headless CMS (Sanity), Tailwind, and UI component libraries (DaisyUI).
+Familiar with integration and unit testing with Jest, authentication with JWT, and state management (Redux).
+I have a keen eye for clean design, intuitive and user-friendly experience, with strong attention to detail.

+To see examples of my work, feel free to look at my pinned projects highlighted here on github

 With a strong background in **teaching STEM subjects**, I bring exceptional communication and mentoring skills to the table.

 🔭 **Currently working on:**
-- Freelance projects including websites for small businesses and personal tutoring platforms.
+- Freelance projects including websites for small businesses
-- Enhancing my portfolio with engaging and user-focused web applications.
+- Enhancing my portfolio with engaging and user-focused web applications

-🌱 **Always learning:**
-- Deepening my knowledge of backend development and database optimization.
-- Exploring advanced front-end frameworks and design principles.

-💬 **Ask me about:**
-- Building robust and scalable web applications.
-- My journey transitioning from teaching to tech.
+- Learning Typescript to use in future MERN stack projects.

 📫 **Get in touch:**
 - Email: [skinner.rachelc@gmail.com](mailto:skinner.rachelc@gmail.com)